anoopnr/AdobeHTML5Panel/README.md

 **Open the app, In Menus>>Windows>>Extenions>>Sample Panel 1.0.0**\
 **Hope your changes are working, Congrats!!!**

-# updated_panel branch changes
+## 2. updated_panel branch
-### Now that we have a sample panel package, and we are able to see the panel in the client application, we can start to make the changes to make a custom panel for specific workflows ###
+**Now that we have a sample panel package, and we are able to see the panel in the client application, we can start to make the changes to make a custom panel for specific workflows**
-## Change Panel bundle Id, Version number, Menu name etc.
+#### Change Panel bundle Id, Version number, Menu name etc.
 **These changes are done as part of manifest.xml file**\
 `<ExtensionManifest Version="6.0" ExtensionBundleId="com.nr.updatedpanel" ExtensionBundleVersion="1.0.1"	ExtensionBundleName="updatedPanel" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">` \
 `<Extension Id="com.nr.updatedpanel" Version="1.0.1" />` \